yojeero/config_linux/README.md

 Copy the .icons folder in the home directory.
 Extract all *.tar.xz archives.
 Select the theme in the setings.

+### Distro

+Some Linux commands by distros.